Brindamour76/TryHackMe/Medium/003-Hamlet-30MAR2022/README.md

 ***
 ```

-Straight *anonymous8 login to **FTP** gives access to two text files.
+Straight *anonymous* login to **FTP** gives access to two text files.
 The first file is a password policy and the other is for firewall status.

 > `cat password-policy.md`